top of page

 And there may be another reason that people and other highly social animals have brains that connect pain and emotion, Crook says.
 "Experiencing pain yourself produces empathy for other group members or other family members that are in pain," she says.
 As a result, if one of them is injured "you will offer help to them because of the empathetic response or the emotional response to pain."
 That response has obvious benefits for animals that live in groups, Crooks says.

 After my surgery, the doctor prescribed narcotics for the pain.
-I am grateful for the pain-killers, but took them sparingly.
-I took them for 2 or 3 nights before bed when the pain was most intense.
-But I trusted that the techniques were providing a safer alternative to drugs.
-I stopped using them after a few days.
+I am grateful for the pain-killers, but took them sparingly- only for 2 or 3 nights before bed when the pain was most intense.
+I used meditation throughout the day, post recovery, and during physical therapy.

-The pain was exquisite.
-I could keep my attention on it easily.
 I knew there were 2 types of pain- primary and secondary.
 The primary pain was raw.
 When I let go of loaded words like pain, however, I could explore it objectively- the throbbing, the burning, the intensity.

 "Pain is a danger signal," Crooks says.
 "But once pain becomes chronic, once it's ongoing, these pain signals no longer serve a useful purpose."
 Over time, these signals can lead to problems like depression, anxiety, and stress- which make the pain even worse.